 firewall=true

-Important: exit WSL2 completely and shut it down before reopening it.
+Important: fully exit and shut down WSL2 before reopening.

 root@kymeraw:~# exit